 Vision, Mission, Values and Strategies

-Preface: These statements were developed out of a dialogue involving consumers, family members, community members, staff and providers sharing their hopes for the newly formed Behavioral Health and Recovery Services Division.
-The members of the Behavioral Health and Recovery Services community agree to support the Vision, Mission, and Values, and to strive to demonstrate these concepts within our individual and collective responsibilities.
+Preface: These statements were developed out of a dialogue involving consumers, family members, community members, staff and providers sharing their hopes for the Behavioral Health and Recovery Services (BHRS) Division.
+The members of the BHRS community agree to support the Vision, Mission and Values, and to strive to demonstrate our commitment to these concepts within our individual and collective responsibilities (rev. May 2019).

 Person and Family Centered

 We are inspired by the individuals and families we serve, their achievements and potential for wellness and recovery.

 The people, families, and communities we serve and the members of our workforce guide the care we provide and shape policies and practices.

 We can achieve our mission and progress towards our vision only through mutual and respectful partnerships that enhance our capabilities and build our capacity.

 We use proven practices, opportunities, and technologies to prevent and/or reduce the impacts of mental illness and addiction and to promote the health of the individuals, families and communities we serve.